 My Story by Sarah Ferguson and Jeff Coplon.
-In this surprising autobiography, the Duchess of York reveals herself as a deeply fearful and insecure woman who never thought she was good enough to be a member of the royal family.
-She accuses the "Grey Men" who work at Buckingham Palace of plotting to destroy her, but she mostly blames herself for the scandal surrounding her marriage, and has nothing but praise for Prince Andrew and the rest of the royal family.
-A very interesting book.
-Out of print, but available from Alibris.
+In this autobiography, the Duchess of York reveals herself as a deeply fearful and insecure woman who never thought she was good enough to be a member of the royal family.
+She accuses the "Grey Men" who work at Buckingham Palace of plotting to destroy her, but she mostly blames herself for the scandal surrounding her marriage.
+First published in 1996.

 Finding Sarah: A Duchess's Journey to Find Herself by Sarah Ferguson.
-Prince Andrew's ex-wife shares advice she received from celebrities such as Dr. Phil and Suze Orman, plus diary excerpts and personal emails from friends and family, as she struggled with problems including comfort eating, self-loathing, reckless over-spending, and "notorious mishaps."
+Fergie shares advice she received, diary excerpts, and personal emails from friends and family as she struggled with comfort eating, self-loathing, and over-spending.
 Published in 2011.

 Reinventing Yourself With the Duchess of York: Inspiring Stories and Strategies by Sarah, Duchess of York.
 Sarah explains how she overcame her lack of self-confidence and transformed her life, and how readers can do the same.